Parasitus-modpack/Parasitus-modpack/ParasitusPlan.md

 Make sevendaystomine:machete damage 20, not 32

 Nerf damage of sevendaystomine STEEL tools

+Turn up the hardness of the barbed wire to obsidian levels

 - Can you make it so travaler backpack not breakable by mobs?